 This past Saturday, Berty and I decided to take a one-day road trip and drive the Olympic Peninsula Loop.

-To those who aren’t familiar with Washington State, the Olympic Loop is a scenic highway that circles the entire perimeter of the Olympic National Forest.
+To those who aren’t familiar with Washington State, the Olympic Loop is a scenic highway that circles the entire perimeter of the Olympic National Park and Olympic National Forest.

 This is a unique drive because in the span of 300+ miles, you can see breath-taking ocean shores, pristine lakes, captivating mountain ranges, and even a temperate rainforest!
 Talk about getting your mile’s worth.